droidlabour/aws-git-integration/README.md

     **Subnets:** List of VPC Subnets

     **VPC:** VPC ID

+    **LambdaArtifactS3Bucket:** S3 Bucket Name where Lambda Code is stored, must be in the same region where the stack is deployed.
+Keep the default if your're deploying  it in us-east-1.
 4. Use `DNS name` as Alias Record to bind your domain DNS in Route53.

-### Contributing
+### Deploying to region other then us-east-1
+1. Create zip file for `AddS3LambdaNotification`, `CreateSSHKey`, `DeleteBucketContents`, `GitPull`, `LambdaStageCodePipeline` and `ZipDownload` directories
-While creating zip Lambda package, make sure to not provide the parent dir For CreateSSHKey it will be `cd CreateSSHKey && zip -r ../CreateSSHKey.zip .`
+Note: While creating zip, make sure to not provide the parent dir
+Example: For `CreateSSHKey` it will be `cd CreateSSHKey && zip -r ../CreateSSHKey.zip . && cd ..`
+2. Upload all the zip files to an S3 Bucket under `git_intgrtn_aws_s3` directory in the same region where you want the stack to be deployed.